R1 gauge – Remote crackmeter

 Remote shear monitoring kit for R1 connected crackmeter

-With the shear kit for the R1 gauge, it is possible to remotely track movement on the Y axis using the screws supplied in the kit and an R1 gauge.
+With the shear kit for the R1 gauge, you can remotely track movement on the Y axis using the screws supplied in the kit and an R1 gauge.

-So with an R1 gauge positioned in the conventional way and an R1 gauge with a shear kit, it is possible to remotely track movement on the 2 X and Y axes.
+With one R1 gauge mounted conventionally and a second R1 gauge with the shear kit, you can remotely track movement on both X and Y axes.

 Misalignment tracking (Z movement)